⚠️ We are currently updating our 2021/22 tax guidance across the website

 - Childcare vouchers: This is the most common type of ESC.
 Your employer may give you vouchers that you can use to pay for childcare.
 Your employer may give you these in addition to your salary or you can choose to give up some of your salary to buy childcare vouchers (called salary sacrifice).
 You save tax and NIC on the value of the vouchers (up to certain limits).

-The tax and NIC relief associated with childcare vouchers and directly-contracted childcare was withdrawn from 4 October 2018 due to the introduction of tax-free childcare.
-(Workplace nurseries won’t be affected by the introduction of tax-free childcare.)
+The tax and NIC relief associated with childcare vouchers and directly-contracted childcare was closed to new joiners from 4 October 2018 due to the introduction of tax-free childcare.
+However, certain people who signed up before 4 October 2018 are able to continue receiving the relief.

 We explain more about who can continue to benefit from the tax and NIC relief on the Who can claim vouchers? page.

 Workplace nurseries are not affected by the introduction of tax-free childcare.

 In this section, we explain more about childcare vouchers, the most common type of ESC.